High Dimensional Logistic Regression Under Network Dependence: Computation and Experiments

-\end{itemize} These plots show that the estimation errors of PMPL estimates exhibit a decreasing trend as $N$ increases, validating the consistency results established in Section \ref{sec:covmain}.
-Although the $\ell_2$ errors of the PMPL and penalized logistic regression estimates are similar, the $\ell_1$ errors of the penalized logistic regression estimate are much higher.
+The plots in Figure \ref{fig:L12} show that the estimation errors of PMPL estimates exhibit a decreasing trend as $N$ increases, validating the consistency results established in Section \ref{sec:covmain}.
+Although the $\ell_2$ errors of the PMPL and penalized logistic regression estimates are similar for small $N$, the PMPL errors are better as $N$ increases.
+Also, the difference between the $\ell_1$ errors of the PMPL and penalized logistic regression estimates is significant.
+While the $\ell_1$ errors of PMPL estimates show consistent decreasing trends in all four settings, those for the penalized logistic regression estimates are much higher.
 Moreover, as expected, the empirical variances of the $\ell_1$ and $\ell_2$ errors for the penalized logistic regression estimate are significantly larger than those for the PMPL estimate.
-These findings validate our theoretical results and showcase the effectiveness of the proposed method for modeling dependent network data.
+These findings illustrate the effectiveness of the proposed method for modeling dependent network data for range of network models, encompassing different network topologies, such as community structure and degree distribution.

+We also investigate how the PMPL estimate performs with respect to the density of the network.
+To this end, we consider the Erd\H os-R\'enyi random graph $G(N, c/N)$, with $N=600$, and vary $c$.
+Figure \ref{fig:decreasing_varying_c} shows the estimation errors as $c$ increases, with dependence parameter (a) $\beta=0.15$ and (b) $\beta=0.3$ in the respective sub-plots.
+As expected, the error curves for the PMPL estimates are generally better than those for the penalized logistic regression estimates.
+Moreover, the estimation errors are relatively small to begin with (when $c$ is small), but starts to show an increasing trend with $c$ after a while.
+This is expected because as the network density increases the rate of convergence slows down and, as a result, consistent estimation becomes harder (recall the discussion in Section \ref{sec:GN}).